Eshaj20/Automatic-Number-Plate-Recognition/README.md

 7. Rendering the Result
 Displayed the processed image with:
-i) Detected number plate (bounding box). ii) Extracted text for verification.
+- Detected number plate (bounding box).
+- Extracted text for verification.

 -------------------------------
 # Key Optimizations